DataTalksClub/machine-learning-zoomcamp/cohorts/2023/08-deep-learning/homework.md

 ## Deadline

-The deadline for submitting is November 20 (Monday), 23:00 CEST.
+The deadline for submitting is November 20 (Monday), 23:00 CET.
 After that the form will be closed.